Publication + Consultancy. Championing creative talent before a mass audience. Passionately global.

 One of Carpaccio’s most magnificent works is Preparation of Christ’s Tomb featuring the body of a dead Christ spread on a table in a bleak landscape.
 It is a morbid image, with skulls and mourners.
 There is an old man in the middle of the picture – Job from the Old Testament – meditating on death.
 Also, in a way, refusing to give up hope, stubbornly holding onto the idea that destruction cannot be final.
 He sits next to a tree of two branches, one barren, the other full.
 In the distance, one can spot a trumpet.
 These elements quietly signal the prospect of resurrection and invite the viewer to complete the story.

-India-born, London-educated, business base in Sydney.
+India-born, London-educated, global network.
 Always happy to travel.
-Send all commercial enquiries regarding content creation, curatorship, educational engagements, art buying/commissioning/rental, building a collection, brand collaborations with artists, and cultural experiences, events and tours to tulika@elucidaction.com.au (DON'T FORGET TO CC: tulikabahadur@gmail.com).
+Say hello if you are a reader!
+Send all commercial enquiries regarding content creation, curatorship, educational engagements, art buying/commissioning/rental, building a collection, brand collaborations with artists, and cultural experiences, events and tours to tulika@onartandaesthetics.com (DON'T FORGET TO CC: tulikabahadur@gmail.com).
 Please introduce yourself before forwarding press releases and newsletters.
 I will especially remember you!
 IG: @tulikabahadur (personal) & @connoisseurscircle (social club).
-Connect on WhatsApp: +61-411354226.
 View all posts by Tulika Bahadur